 An unexpected finding was that state assessments designed to meet NCLB requirements fail to test complex problem-solving of the kind needed for success in STEM careers, a lacuna that should be fixed.

-The net result of all this discussion might be that PISA could be a better way to investigate the STEM pipeline than U.S. exams (whether state, NAEP, or TIMSS).
+The net result of all this discussion might be that PISA or TIMSS could be a better way to investigate the STEM pipeline than U.S. exams (whether state or NAEP).

 The facts reported by Hyde et al. are facts, of course, but even so, all of this research seems backwards to me.
 Instead of sifting through the tea leaves of seven-year-olds' math scores, shouldn't we be looking directly at the traits of successful scientists?
 Though we'd probably find fairly high math ability in this group, I think we might find even greater deviations in certain relevant dimensions of personality.
 Think for example about the way curiosity factors into a scientific career.
 Or creativity.
 Then there's ambition...the ability to concentrate for extended periods of time...relative freedom from family responsibility during the 20's and 30's...and a level of perseverance and attention to detail bordering on the obsessive-compulsive.
 Or who knows - maybe scientists would turn out to be just like the rest of us.